Aging & Health A to Z

 Sleep apnea occurs as one of the following two types or a combination of both:

 - Obstructive sleep apnea (OSA).
-This type of apnea caused by a collapse and blockage of the airway while you are sleeping.
-Often people with this type of breathing problem when they sleep snore loudly as the airway starts to close and then appear to snort or choke while sleeping.
+This type of apnea is caused by a collapse and blockage of the airway while you are sleeping.
+Often people with this type of breathing problem snore loudly when they sleep as the airway starts to close.
+They then appear to snort or choke while sleeping.
+They may not be aware of frequent arousals at night.
+A bed partner may report loud snoring, intervals when breathing has stopped, and choking sounds during sleep.

 - Central sleep apnea (CSA).
 This type of apnea can cause your breathing effort to stop as you sleep.